 MailChimp.
 I use MailChimp for one of my newsletters and Aweber for another.
 If your email list has fewer than 500 addresses on it, MailChimp doesn’t cost you anything.
 Join through this link to get a free $30 credit from Mailchimp.

-OptInSkin.
+OptInMonster.
 This is a fantastic resource for increasing the number of people who choose to subscribe to your newsletter.
-We use it at ContraKrugman.com.
+I use it on this site.
+When it detects that someone is about to leave your site, a popup comes up to capture the person’s email address (and in my case to offer a free eBook).

 I hate wasting time, so I love audiobooks.
 You’re entitled to one free audiobook from Audible via TomWoodsAudio.com.
 They have several of my books there, including The Politically Incorrect Guide to American History, Nullification, Rollback, and Real Dissent (I narrate that one myself).